 - 1. Q. If a player intentionally goes beyond the boundary of the field of play at the taking of a penalty-kick, should the Referee caution him and if he repeats the offence, send him off? - A. Yes. - 2.
-Q. If a goalkeeper, who has changed places with one of his colleagues without notifying the Referee, handles the ball inside the penaltyarea, what action should the Referee take? - A. The Referee should award a penalty-kick, as the player who had apparently broken the Law changed places with another player without notifying the Referee. - 3.
-Q. If a penalty-kick is re-taken because the goalkeeper moved his leg, must the same player take the kick again or could another player do so? - A. Another player could re-take the penalty-kick. - 4.
-Q. If a player taking a penalty-kick back-heels the ball to a colleague, who scores, should the goal be allowed? - A. No. The goal should be disallowed and the penalty-kick re-taken. - 5.
-Q. Can a player taking a penalty-kick push the ball forward for a colleague to run to it and score?
+Q. If a goalkeeper, who has changed places with one of his colleagues without notifying the Referee, handles the ball inside the penalty-area, what action should the Referee take ? - A. The Referee should award a penalty-kick (a goalkeeper who changes places with a colleague without the Referee being informed, nevertheless forfeits the privileges of goalkeeper and is no longer entitled to handle the ball). - Q. If a penalty-kick is re-taken because the goalkeeper moved his leg, must the same player take the kick again or could another player do so ?
+A. Another player could re-take the penalty-kick, - 4.
+Q. If a player taking a penalty-kick back-heels the ball to a colleague, who scores, should the goal be allowed ? - A. No. The goal should be disallowed and the penalty-kick re-taken. - 5.
+Q. Can a player taking a penalty-kick push the ball forward for a colleague to run to it and score ? - A. Yes, provided -